-As a manager, one-on-one meetings are among your most powerful tools for effectively communicating with your team, aligning on both day-to-day and big-picture goals, and building trusting, healthy workplace relationships.
+As a manager, one-on-one meetings are among your most powerful tools for effectively communicating with your team.
+They let you align on both day-to-day and big-picture goals, and build trusting, healthy workplace relationships.

-Uptick is built around the idea that one-on-ones should evolve to reflect the unique needs of each team member, but the following templates are designed as guides to spur conversation during moments of transition.
+One-on-ones should evolve to reflect the unique needs of each team member, but the following free one-on-one meeting templates help spur conversation during moments of transition.

 The first template works as a foundation, with questions that are appropriate to a wide variety of situations, and during periods of routine maintenance.
 The other templates are built around common inflection points in employee-manager relationships, such as: